Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have an Azure SQL Database server named SQL1.
 You plan to turn on Advanced Threat Protection for SQL1 to detect all threat detection types.
 Which action will Advanced Threat Protection detect as a threat?

+- [ ] User updates more than 50 percent of the records in a table.
+- [x] User attempts to sign as SELECT * FROM table1.
+- [ ] User is added to the db_owner database role.
+- [ ] User deletes more than 100 records from the same table.

+### You have an Azure SQL Database server named SQL1.
+For SQL1, you turn on Azure Defender for SQL to detect all threat detection types.
+Which action will Azure Defender for SQL detect as a threat?

-- [ ] A user updates more than 50 percent of the records in a table.
+- [ ] User updates more than 50 percent of the records in a table.
-- [x] A user attempts to sign as select \* from table1..
+- [x] User attempts to sign as SELECT * FROM table1.
-- [ ] A user is added to the db_owner database role..
+- [ ] User is added to the db_owner database role.
-- [ ] A user deletes more than 100 records from the same table.
+- [ ] User deletes more than 100 records from the same table.

 ### Your company uses Azure DevOps.
 You need to recommend a method to validate whether the code meets the company's quality standards and code review standards.
 What should you recommend implementing in Azure DevOps?

-- [ ] branch folders.
+- [ ] Branch folders.
-- [ ] branch permissions.
+- [ ] Branch permissions.
-- [x] branch policies.
+- [x] Branch policies.
-- [ ] branch locking
+- [ ] Branch locking.

 ### You have an Azure Active Directory (Azure AD) tenant named contoso.com.
 The tenant contains the users shown in the following table.
 You configure an access review named Review1 as shown in the following exhibit.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the graphic .
 NOTE: Each correct selection is worth one point.
 User 3 can perform Review1 for: If User2 fails complete Review by March 2, 2019